-Computers: Please bring your own laptop if you have one.
-It must be pre-loaded with Adobe Premiere Pro CC2015 or CS6 as we use this extensively on the course.
-We do have three computers to use if it is impossible for you to bring your own computer.
+Computers: Please bring your own laptop.
+It must be pre-loaded with Adobe Premiere Pro CC2018 or CS6 as we use this extensively on the course.

 Due to the number of applications received and limited places, we unfortunately do not accept all applying students.
 Therefore, we do not welcome cancellations or date changes after the final confirmation has been sent to us.
 Please, make sure that the dates you indicate in your application form suit your own schedule/budget before applying.